albertoggago/gettingAndCleaningData/README.md

 activity using dfYActivityLabels is created as a factor.

 ## 4 - Appropriately labels the data set with descriptive variable names.
-Change the name of vars adding information more descptive
+Change the name of vars adding information more descriptive

-* starting by "f" change by frecuency
+* starting by "f" change by frequency
 * starting by "t" change by time
 * acc by Acceleration
 * Clean BodyBody by Body